CULN156 Chocolate - Essential Skills

 - IV.
 Prerequisites

-- CULN130 or permission of the Department of Business + Innovation
+- CULN130 or permission of the Department of Business, Innovation, and Legal Studies

 - V. Other Pertinent Information